 Context: Trainees (medical students and residents) select a "Supervising Prescriber" when logging on to Connect Care, as previously posted.
 Usually this is straightforward.
 There will be an attending or most responsible physician for the inpatient ward or the inpatient consultation service that the trainee is assigned to on a given day.
 However, there are also situations where a trainee is responsible for a particular inpatient ward and that ward has patients assigned to multiple attending physicians.
 It can be inconvenient to interrupt workflows to switch supervising providers when rounding on patients.

 Answer: In can help to be aware of the intent and impact of a supervision relationship.
-While professional regulations require trainees to document and order under a licensed physician, in some cases this can be inferred and there is little functional impact to changing supervisors in Connect Care.
+While professional regulations require trainees to document and order under a licensed physician, in some cases this can be inferred and there is less functional impact to changing supervisors in Connect Care.
 However, in other cases it is essential to explicitly identify the supervising provider, as this determines how results and reports are delivered:

 - ER Consults: when a trainee is serving on an inpatient consultation service and helps with a consult in the emergency room, it is essential to select the correct Supervising Provider.
 Many providers may interact with a patient in ER.
 It is important to route late-reporting labs correctly because patients may be discharged from ER with the consulting service (and a specific consulting physician) responsible for followup.